 Cutest Seeds Ever!

-Check out our - 20 Seed Bomb Package Size as well
+Check out our - 20 balls and 50 balls size package of Seed Balls as well

 These homemade wildflower seed balls are the cutest seeds ever!
 Imagine your backyard filled with wildflowers, bees buzzing in and out, butterflies stopping by to enjoy the abundance of colors.
 Seedles make this possible.
 Each Seedle contains a different wildflower that is native to your region.
 We marvel at this traditional method for sowing your valuable seeds in balls of clay that protect seeds from hungry birds and increase your flowers' success.
 It's a carefree gift for a lazy gardener.
 Just throw it and grow it.

 Let us take the guesswork out of choosing the right native wildflower seeds for you.
 Just locate the region you will be planting them in from the map below and then select that region in the dropdown menu above to purchase.
 Have a question?, just contact us and we'll be glad to help.

 (see below for a listing of flower varieties for each region)

 Gift Packs for any occasion

 Seedles Gifts are a unique, eco-friendly, grow your own gift for baby showers, weddings and parties.
 They are the perfect party favor with a purpose as you'll be joining a community who is trying to grow over one million wildflowers for the declining bee populations.
 Have fun with these little wildflower bombs which will emerge as bursts of blooms anywhere you toss them.